ryanknowles/project/README.md

 <h2> This website will be going over the fast and cool cars. </h2>
 <p> That means there won't be any ugly Bentleys or Mercedes in here cause they aren't cool enough. </p>
 <h3> Info: </h3><br>
-<p> The only car companies that are able to meet this criteria is Koenigsegg, Lamborghini, Bougatti, Ferrari and Zhonda.
+<p> The only car companies that are able to meet this criteria is Koenigsegg, Lamborghini, Bugatti, Ferrari and Zhonda.
 These cars are very  <sup>flashy</sup> already, but all cars could look better with some lights <sub>under</sub> the car.</p>
 <h4> Some pictures </h4>
 <img src="http://www.kappit.com/img/pics/201603_1131_bfdcb_sm.png" alt="pepe has no more memes" style="width:750px;height:500px;">
 <p><big> Pepe has no more memes </big></p>